apache/gravitino/docs/table-partitioning-bucketing-sort-order-indexes.md

 </TabItem>
 </Tabs>

-The following is an example of creating a index table:
+The following is an example of creating an index table:

 <Tabs groupId='language' queryString>
 <TabItem value="shell" label="Shell">